-Do think beyond dance technique.
 As dance teachers, we want to move!
 It feels good to get students learning new dance steps, progressions, and combinations.
 But we also know that there is much more to dance than just technique.
-For success in dance, students need creativity, performance quality, musicality, and artistry.
+To be successful as a dancer, students need creativity, performance quality, musicality, and artistry.
 Moreover, through dance students can develop strong social and emotional skills that will serve them well both onstage and off, such as persistence, responsibility, accountability, empathy, and teamwork.
-So often, we focus our dance lesson plans on technique, and let the rest of the learning happen by chance.
+So often, we focus our dance lesson plans on technique alone, and let the rest of the learning happen by chance.
 It is critical that we actively build artistry and social-emotional development in our dance lesson plans, to help our students grow into well-rounded dancers and empowered individuals.
 Here are my suggestions for which skills to include – and how to fit them into your lesson:

 - For a list of foundational technique skills that are important for dancers in nearly every dance genre and style, check out this blog post.